Our Degrees. Your Schedule.

 How Do Flex Choice Courses And Assessments Save Me Time And Money?

-Students taking competency-based education hybrid programs may qualify for the Learning Innovation Grant—worth up to $1,650 and disbursed in quarterly increments beginning the student’s third full quarter.
+Students taking competency-based education hybrid programs may qualify for the Learning Innovation Grant—worth up to $1,650.
 And the self-directed assessments, which are taken in place of traditional courses, are only $99 per attempt.
 Taking advantage of these options allows for optimal program cost savings.

 Flex Choice courses and assessments allow you to move at your own pace.
 You can speed up or slow down as your schedule allows.
 This means you can take the time you need to get through a challenging week in a traditional course or focus on responsibilities at work or home.
 Then, you can speed back up when you feel ready.